CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ## Overview

-TODO: Rewrite this
+**Implicit tiling** is a new representation of a Cesium 3D Tileset that allows for fast random access of tiles and enables new traversal algorithms.

-**Implicit tiling** describes a Cesium 3D Tileset while enabling new data structures and algorithms for near constant time random access and dynamic tileset generation.
-It makes fast, efficient high resolution (meter or centimeter scale) global dataset streaming possible.
-The tileset is uniformly subdivided and organized for ease of read and write without the need to read the entire tileset at once.
-The subdivision, using full and sparse quad and octrees, enables random access, smaller tileset JSON files, and faster loading.
+Implicit tilesets are uniformly subdivided into a quadtree or octree.
+This regular pattern allows the tileset to be expressed in a more compact representation which keeps the tileset JSON small.
+Furthermore, implicit tilesets are split into fixed-size portions to keep each file to a bounded size.

 Implicit tiling provides a method for accessing tiles by tile coordinates.
 This allows for abbreviated tree traversal algorithms.